 A Planned Unit Development (PUD) is intended for large or complex developments under unified control planned as a single continuous project, to allow single or multi-use projects within its boundaries and provide greater design flexibility for development proposed within the PUD.
 Use of a PUD district should result in development superior to that which would occur using conventional zoning regulations.
 PUD zoning is appropriate if the PUD enhances preservation of the natural environment; encourages high quality and innovative design and ensures adequate public facilities and services for development within the PUD.

 The minimum size generally considered appropriate for a PUD is ten acres.
 Absent unique or special topographic constraints or other exceptional circumstances affecting the property, creation of a PUD is not justified for development of tracts of less than ten acres since conventional zoning regulations should provide for adequate development.
-Please refer to Chapter 25-2, Division 5, (Section 1.1 through Section 2.5.7).
+Please refer to Chapter 25-2, Division 5, (Subpart A, Subpart B, Subpart C,and Subpart D ).
 You can also download the PUD Ordinance document.